trsav/evolutionary-algorithm/README.md

 ### Prerequisites

 Python 3.0 is required.
-The ParticleSwarmUtility.py file must be in the same directory as the ParticleSwarm.py file in order to enable the utility to be used.
+SMT toolbox must be installed and can be done so by following the instructions within the documentation. https://smt.readthedocs.io/en/latest/

 ## Function Use
 ```